robulouski/voidy-bootstrap/README.rst

 A blog theme that aims to be mobile friendly, responsive and easily customisable.
-On larger screens it provides a clean 2 column layout, with a Jumbotron and navbar containing page links at the top, and categories and tag-cloud in the sidebar.
+On larger screens it provides a clean 2 column layout, with a Jumbotron and navbar containing page links at the top, categories and tag-cloud in the sidebar, and `Font Awesome 4 <http://fontawesome.io/>`_ icons.

 First and foremost this theme is designed to be usable right out of the box with minimal configuration, and all the common features expected in a